matanhakim/ma_thesis/import.md

     id="toc-import-a-single-municipalities-file-from-cbs-2016-and-later"><span
     class="toc-section-number">2.1</span> Import a single municipalities
     file from CBS (2016 and later)</a>
+  - <a href="#getting-the-list-of-yishuvim-id-and-municipality-id"
+    id="toc-getting-the-list-of-yishuvim-id-and-municipality-id"><span
+    class="toc-section-number">2.2</span> Getting the list of yishuvim id and municipality id</a>
 - <a href="#general-elections-data" id="toc-general-elections-data"><span
   class="toc-section-number">3</span> General elections data</a>
   - <a